fishydarwin/LiteProfiles/README.md

 ### Building

-Run `mvn clean install` in the source directory.<br>
+Run `gradle build` in the source directory.<br>
-The result of this can be found in the `target` folder.
+The result of this can be found as `build/libs/LiteProfiles_x.x.x.jar`.

 ### Stability